atinypixel/espresso-theme-library/README.md

 *So I have to maintain my own and this one?*

 Personally, it'd be better if everyone could just simply maintain their themes at this repo.
-It's all in one place and it makes editing other themes a lot less tedious considering you have to git pull from several sources not to mention all the forking and such.
+It's all in one place and it makes editing other themes a lot less tedious considering otherwise you would have to fork and pull from multiple sources.

-If you would like to be added to this repo, just send me a message and I'll add you.
+**If you would like to be added to this repo, just send me a message and I'll add you.**